 It is used to treat schizophrenia

 What is this medicine?THIORIDAZINE (thye oh RID a zeen) is used to treat schizophrenia.
 This medicine should only be used when other medications have not worked, because it can cause serious heart-related side effects.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

 How should I use this medicine?Take this medicine by mouth.
 Follow the directions on the prescription label.
 Shake well before using.
-Use a specially marked dropper to measure your medicine.
+Use a specially marked spoon to measure your medicine.
 Ask your pharmacist if you do not have one.
 Household spoons are not accurate.
-Mix the oral concentrate with half a glass (4 fluid ounces) of water, orange, or grapefruit juice.
-Do not mix with any drink containing caffeine (coffee, cola), tea, or apple juice.
 Take your doses at regular intervals.
 Do not take your medicine more often than directed.
-Do not stop taking this medicine except on the advice of your doctor or health care professional.
+Do not stop taking except on the advice of your doctor or health care professional.